ibm-cloud-docs/satellite/locations.md

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click **Create location**.
 2. Enter a name and an optional description for your location.
 The name must start with a letter, can contain letters, numbers, periods (.), and hyphen (-), and must be 35 characters or fewer.
 Do not reuse the name of a previously deleted location.
 3. Select the {{site.data.keyword.cloud_notm}} multizone metro that you want to use to manage your location.
 For more information about why you must select an {{site.data.keyword.cloud_notm}} multizone metro, see [Understanding supported {{site.data.keyword.cloud_notm}} multizone metros in {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=satellite-sat-regions#understand-supported-regions).
-Make sure to select the metro that is closest to where your host machines physically reside that you plan to add to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
+Make sure to select the metro that is closest to where your host machines physically reside that you plan to attach to your {{site.data.keyword.satelliteshort}} location to ensure low network latency between your {{site.data.keyword.satelliteshort}} location and {{site.data.keyword.cloud_notm}}.
 4. Click **Create location**.
 When you create the location, a location control plane master is deployed to one of the zones that are located in the {{site.data.keyword.cloud_notm}} multizone metro that you selected.
 That process might take a few minutes to complete.
 5. Wait for the master to be fully deployed and the location **State** to change to `Action required`.
-6. Continue with [adding hosts to your location](/docs/satellite?topic=satellite-hosts#add-hosts) to finish the setup of your  {{site.data.keyword.satelliteshort}} control plane.
+6. Continue with [attaching hosts to your location](/docs/satellite?topic=satellite-hosts#attach-hosts) to finish the setup of your  {{site.data.keyword.satelliteshort}} control plane.

 ### Creating locations from the CLI
 {: #locations-create-cli}